wangxiang4/book/docs/math/0 Core Course/12 Chapter3 polynomials rational expressions functions Module1 polynomials and operations part1.md

 ## 2.Focus 1
 __The difference of squares formula__
-- For the difference of squares formula, it is important to master its two applications: one is __rationalization when square roots appear__, and the other is __simplification of the multiplication of long strings of numbers__.
+- __Rationalize when square roots appear__.
+- __Simplify the multiplication of long strings of numbers__.
-- Example of rationalizing a square root
+- Rationalization of square roots
   ::: wrap
   $
   \begin{array}{ll}